j2labs/quickness/README.md

 Eventually, the formulas, and any other relevant scripts, will be sent to one or more servers for executon.

-By convention all formula names start with a capital Q (to keep them from clashing with other linux commands).
+By convention all quickness formula names start with a capital Q (to keep them from clashing with other linux commands).
 To install a formula source it, the formula directory is in the PATH.

+Also by convention formulas starting with a P are ignored by git and can be use to construct your custom personal and private builds (information you would not want to end up in a public github repo).

 ## Tweaks